Blake-Madden/i18n-check/README.md

   printfMismatch:         Check for mismatching printf() commands between source and translation strings.
   acceleratorMismatch:    Check for mismatching keyboard accelerators between source and translation strings.
   transInconsistency:     Check for inconsistent trailing punctuation, spaces, or newlines.
+  numberInconsistency:    Check for mismatching numbers between the source and target strings.

 --disable: Which checks to not perform.
 (Refer to options available above.)
            This will override any options passed to "--enable".